gusamarante/gusamarante/_pages/cv.md

 ---
 # *Developer Experience*
-- Author and maintainer of DSGEpy
+- Author and maintainer of [DSGEpy](https://dsgepy.com/), a python library to calibrate, estimate and analyze linearized DSGE models
-- Author and maintainer of pyAA
+- Author and maintainer of [pyAA](https://github.com/gusamarante/pyaa), an all-around finance python library

 ---
 # *Skills*